ImageMagick/Usage-Markdown/anim_mods/index.md

 ![==&gt;](../img_www/right.gif)
 [![\[IM Output\]](glitter_masked.gif)](glitter_masked.gif)

-Ok we have a area that has been masked, you can complete the image, generally by overlaying the masked glitter on the original image.
+Ok we have an area that has been masked, you can complete the image, generally by overlaying the masked glitter on the original image.

 However in our case I'll underlay a background, and overlay an border.